Tang-Li-Jen/Power-outage-prediction-competition/README.md

 ## Measure
 Accuracy based on **Morisita-Horn similarity index**
 ## Method
+### Data Collecting
+Due to lack of explantory variables, we had to collect features from government open data.
+We thought the causes of power outages are mainly from the falling down of utility poles.
+Therefore, not only the typhoon intensity itself, we also collect data which strongly related to this cause.
+All the open data we used are listed in reference, but we just mentioned the **key datasets and features** below.
 ### Feature Engineering
-Due to lack of explantory variables, we had to collect features from government open data.
-All the open data we used are listed in reference.
-We just show the **key datasets and features** below:
 1. **Typhoon Track**
-The intensity of typhoon changed along time.So we created important feature to explain the influence of typhoon on each village from physics insight. **The metric is calculated by maximum typhoon intensity adjusted by square distance between village and typhoon.**
+The intensity of typhoon changed along time.So we created important feature to explain the influence of typhoon on each village from physics insight.
+The metric is calculated by "maximum typhoon intensity adjusted by square distance between village and typhoon".
 2. **Wind**

 3. **Rainfall**
 4. **Utility Pole**
 ### Modeling